KesavCodes/social-media-next-js/README.md

 - **React and Next.js Features**:
   - Server actions to handle form submissions.
-  - `useFormAction` hook to receive data from the backend.
+  - `useActionState` hook update state based on the result of a form action.
   - Optimistic UI updates using the `useOptimistic` hook.

 - **Styling**: